Leanne Weenk

 MY APPROACH

-My goal is to create a space that is warm, collaborative, and judgment-free.
-I hope that by providing a sense of safety in our work together, you’ll be able to explore your experiences with curiosity, honesty, and care.
+My goal as your counsellor is to create a space that feels warm and judgment-free.
+I hope that through a sense of safety in our work together, you’ll be able to explore your experiences with curiosity, honesty, and care.
 I’m genuinely interested in getting to know you — what matters to you, how you make sense of things, and what has shaped your story.

 TRAINING AND EXPERIENCE

 I hold a Master’s Degree in Counselling Psychology and am a Registered Clinical Counsellor (#20418) with the BC Association of Clinical Counsellors.
-I primarily work with teens (13+) and adults who are navigating concerns such as anxiety, overthinking, self-esteem, trauma, grief, life transitions, and relationship challenges — particularly for those wanting to better understand themselves and feel more connected in their lives.
+I primarily work with teens (13+) and adults who are navigating concerns such as anxiety, overthinking, self-esteem, trauma, grief, life transitions, and relationship challenges.

 My approach is person-centered and trauma-informed, with additional training in: